ntop/ntopng/doc/src/advanced_features/traffic_recording.rst

 .. code:: bash

    yum install n2disk

+Please make sure that *ntopng* is running using the *ntopng* user, which is the default since version 3.7, as reported in `this notice https://www.ntop.org/support/faq/migrate-the-data-directory-in-ntopng/`_.

 In order to use *n2disk* a license is also required, you can get one at `e-shop <http://shop.ntop.org>`_ or, if you are no-profit, research or an